omnect/omnect-device-service/README.md

   },
 ]
 ```

+#### Configure current desired exclude network filter

-In order to filter network adapters by name the following environment variable might be used at compile time:
+In order to filter network adapters by name the following desired property can be used to exclude network from reporting.
+The filter is case insensitive and might contain a leading and/or trailing wildcard '*', e.g.:
 ```
-# only report adapters starting with one of strings (defaults to "eth wlan"), e.g. ethernet adapter only:
-NETWORK_NAME_FILTER "eth"
+"exclude_network_filter":
+[
+  "docker*",
+  "veth*",
+  "wlan0",
+]
 ```

 #### Refresh Network status